The importance of self-exams

 - swelling around the collar bone

 You should see your doctor if you experience any of these symptoms, with or without the presence of a lump.
 In many cases, these symptoms aren’t caused by cancer.
-Still, you and your doctor will want to do some tests to find out why it’s happening and what can be done to stop it.
+Still, you and your doctor will want to do some tests to find out why it’s happening.

 Your doctor may also suggest a period of watchful waiting.
 During this time, you and your doctor will continue to monitor the lump for any changes or growth.
 If there’s any growth, your doctor should begin testing to rule out cancer.

 Be honest with your doctor about your concerns.
 If your personal or family history puts you at a higher risk of having breast cancer, you may want to move forward with the appropriate diagnostic testing so you can know for sure if your breast lump is cancer or something else.

 Certain risk factors can increase your chances of developing breast cancer.
 Some risk factors can’t be changed; others may be reduced or even eliminated based on your lifestyle choices.

 The most significant breast cancer risk factors include: